 Understand Student Demographics

 Most college students will be taught that they must be aware of their audience when they interact with clients, colleagues, and current or potential employers.
 The same is certainly true when teaching.
 The demographics of college education have shifted enough that it’s difficult impossible to generalize what a typical student or average class might look like.
-However, here are some factors to consider as you plan lessons and establish your FOL Course and classroom.
+However, here are some factors to consider while planning lessons and establishing the FOL Course and classroom.
 These demographic features may vary greatly depending on the program or even section of a course being taught:

-• Intellectual development – Did your students recently graduate from high school or another program, or are they returning to school following an absence?
+• Intellectual development – Are the students recent graduates from high school or another program, or are they returning to school following an absence?

 • Life situations – Are they full time or part time learners?
 Do they have family or work responsibilities outside of school?

-• Cultural background – What values, beliefs, or perspectives will your students view the course with?
+• Cultural background – What values, beliefs, or perspectives will impact how students view this course?

-• Prior knowledge and skill – What will your students already know or be able to do in relation to the course content?
-How well do they know the content?
-What will they need to relearn or unlearn from their past experiences to be successful in this course?
+• Prior knowledge and skill – What will these students already know or be able to do in relation to the course?
+Do they already know some of the content, and/or will anything need to be relearned or unlearned from their past experiences?

-• Goals and Expectations – What are your students’ professional goals?
+• Goals and Expectations – What are their professional goals?
 What do they expect to gain from this course?

-Your academic manager or program coordinator can give you more information about the general characteristics of the students you are likely to be teaching.
+The academic manager or program coordinator can be a great source of information on the general characteristics of the students you are likely to be teaching.
 However, it’s important to understand the two most significant student categories:

 Domestic Students